codee-sh/medusa-plugin-notification-emails/docs/configuration.md

 **Note**: Custom translations use JSON structure with string interpolation.
 Variables are replaced using `{{variable}}` syntax, where `variable` matches properties in the template data object.

-See [Translations Documentation](./translations.md) for more examples and details about i18next interpolation.
+See [Translations Documentation](./translations.md) for more examples and details about the translation system and variable interpolation.

 ## Troubleshooting